Jeremiah33-3/Javascript-notes/Error-module.md

 >  Serialization means to convert an object into that string, and deserialization is its inverse operation (convert string -> object).

 Serializable objects are objects that can be serialized and later deserialized in any JavaScript environment ("realm").
 Use: Able to be stored on disk and later restored, or cloned with structuredClone(), or shared between workers using DedicatedWorkerGlobalScope.postMessage().
+All primitive types are serialisable, but not all objects are serialisable.
+The structured clond algorithm has a list of serialisable objects: https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm#supported_types.